ricauduro/access_control_with_python_and_esp01/README.md

 # Access control with Python and ESP01

- Formerly, this project was using Azure Face API to perform face recognition, but once this service is not available for personal accounts, only for managed partners, I decided to build my own face recognition model, to use it with this project.
+ Formerly, this project was using Azure Face API to perform face recognition, but once this service is not available anymore for personal accounts, only for managed partners, I decided to build my own face recognition model, to use it with this project.
 It´s not an advanced model, but it will do the work for us.
  We´ll use python face_recognition module for this project, so these are our imports:

  ```python